gebn/Brush/README.md

 The `Account` class represents a Pastebin account.
 At the lowest level, it manages a user session key, which has to be provided when doing operations affecting a particular account.
 An instance can be created in two ways:

  1. Via a set of credentials, as above.
-Brush will make an HTTP request to Pastebin when a user key is first needed, and cache it for the rest of execution.
+Brush will make an HTTP request to Pastebin to retrieve a new user key when one is first needed, and will cache it for the rest of execution.
  2. Directly by passing a session key string as the only argument to `Account`'s constructor.
-This saves a request, and is the recommended way of using the class if you always want to work with the same account.
+This saves a request, and is the recommended way if you always want to work with the same account.

 ### Retrieve an account's pastes